tahsd/hsd21_project/README.md

 3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
 4. During HARV(harvest) state, the PE controller should write back the computed data to BRAM.
 You are not bound to this approach for optimizing V0.
 That means, you can also utilize pipelining.
+5. Latency of your floating point MAC must be set as 16 cycles.

 ---
 ## Scoring Criteria